jkelleyrtp/ipbp/README.md

 - package the .o files together into a single cursed dylib that tricks dlopen
 - disable a bunch of stuff like ASLR
 - dlopen that dylib at the *same address as the program root itself* such that our pic/pie code can work properly
-- resovle missing symbols against the *running binary*
+- resolve missing symbols against the *running binary*
 - tell the app that we've patched it and it should maybe try to do new stuff

 and voila you have in-place binary patching for a running rust app.